HC chats to a technology and software expert about how his field of expertise affected the working lives of HR professionals this year

-HC: What’s been on HR agenda this past 12 months?
+HRD: What’s been on HR agenda this past 12 months?

 KB: Clearly employee engagement has always been of great interest to HR teams, the typical approach over the past decade has been for organisations to ask most, or all of their people, on an annual or half yearly basis about what they value and what is being offered, whether that’s pay and benefits, work-life balance or the opportunities their work offers them.

 Unlike traditional engagement surveys which are based on a set of static questions these predictive platforms tailor the questions to the employee in real time based on their evolving preference profile.
-A real time approach supports the production of personalised communications for each participant based on their preferences and also enhances data analysis capabilities for the employer as HR/Line Managers are able to see the relative importance of different value proposition dimensions – eliminating the need for time-consuming standalone analysis and reports.
+A real time approach supports the production of personalised communications for each participant based on their preferences and also enhances data analysis capabilities for the employer as HR/line managers are able to see the relative importance of different value proposition dimensions – eliminating the need for time-consuming standalone analysis and reports.

-HC: What is the most interesting development you’ve been involved in this year?
+HRD: What is the most interesting development you’ve been involved in this year?

-KB: Reducing administrative work for HR (HR impact opportunity) Many HR functions have a role that is a liaison between the HR function and business leaders.
+KB: Reducing administrative work for HR (HR impact opportunity).
+Many HR functions have a role that is a liaison between the HR function and business leaders.
 The specifics of this role vary widely.
-HR focused organisations use it to advise senior business leaders, focusing on decision support, workforce planning, leadership development and executive coaching.
+HR-focused organisations use it to advise senior business leaders, focusing on decision support, workforce planning, leadership development and executive coaching.

 By enlisting the right person, HR can improve its credibility across the enterprise, improve working relationships with business leaders, cultivate mutual understanding and gain influence.
 When this role is implemented poorly, with more focus on administrative duties and taking orders, our research found that it can actually reduce an HR function’s ability to work effectively and efficiently.

-HC: What’s the most interesting development you’ve heard about this year?
+HRD: What’s the most interesting development you’ve heard about this year?

-KB: Organisations developing advanced workforce planning capabilities HR including sophisticated forecasting and workforce analytics into their processes.
+KB: Organisations developing advanced workforce planning capabilities in HR including sophisticated forecasting and workforce analytics into their processes.
 This enables organisations to translate company-wide talent, business data and external workforce segment data into workable insights that they can use and share with business leaders.

-HC: What has been the biggest cause for concern for HR in relation to technology this year?
+HRD: What has been the biggest cause for concern for HR in relation to technology this year?

 One of the most structural changes to ease work and family conflict is flexible working hours.
 Increased access to rapidly changing technology may ease some of the stress and pressure that individual’s face when trying to balance work and personal lives.